 In Drupal 7, Address Field is now often used instead of Location as a storage back-end.
 Addressfield Autocomplete complements Addressfield by providing an user friendly autocomplete address search widget.

 Which one to pick depends on the nature of the project (e.g the location data storage modules you may be committed to) and the level of skill you have with each technology.
 OpenLayers supports a number of map providers (including Google Maps), so gives you a lot of flexibility.
 However, this comes at the expense of more complexity in configuration.

 Geofield is currently the standard for storing geo data.
 It can be used as a stand alone solution for simple projects as it provides the input (unlike Location, it accepts points, lines, polygons), storage and display (when used with Views).
 But if you want more complex displays, it can be integrated with Geocoder, or libraries like Openlayers and Leaflet.

 When a deep handle geospatial data is needed, the PostGIS module is used.
 To the end user this module is similar to Geofield, but spatial operations and data storage rely on PostGIS.
-This module have a good integration with the OpenLayers, OpenLayers Editor and the GeoServer modules.
+This module has a good integration with the OpenLayers, OpenLayers Editor and the GeoServer modules.
 With the PostGIS module, spatial data are stored as true geometric data types like POINT, LINE, POLYGON and more.
 This allows for high performance spatial queries and analyses and guarantees data integrity through a whole range of possible spatial validations.